Parklet permit applications set to open in August

 - Businesses that do not qualify for or choose not to pursue the new Parklet Permit have a 30-day grace period to coordinate removal of their pilot parklets

-Applications will be available on August 1 on the One Stop App at onestopapp.nola.gov/.
+Applications will be available on August 1 on the One Stop App.

 Latest Posts: